 MEMPHIS CRIMINAL DEFENSE LAWYERS PRACTICE AREAS

-Criminal Attorney Patrick Brooks of Brooks Law Firm practice criminal defense for the following charges: Capias/ Bench Warrants, DUI and DWI defense, Drug crime charges, Domestic Assault, Assault, Disorderly Conduct, Assault.
+Criminal Attorney Patrick Brooks of Brooks Law Firm practice criminal defense for the following charges: Capias/ Bench Warrants (missed court), DUI and DWI defense, Drug crime charges, Domestic Assault, Assault, Disorderly Conduct, Assault.
 Drug charge: Marijuana, Cocaine, Meth, Heroin, Prescriptions.
 Driving on a Suspended License, Traffic Tickets, Theft, Probation Violations, Orders of Protection, Violent Crimes, Burglary, Robbery.
 White Collar Crimes: Fraud, Embezzlement, Forgery, Identity Theft.
 Federal Criminal Defense, Firearms/Weapons, Conspiracy and Criminal Appeals.

 MEMPHIS CRIMINAL LAWYERS FOR THE BEST RESULTS